GuoHao150/Cosyn/README.md

 ### Apptainer container (recommended for reproducibility)

-Pre-built Apptainer image recipes are provided under `apptainer/`.
+Apptainer image recipes are provided under `apptainer/`.
 This is the easiest way to run Cosyn without manually installing Rust, g++, or libtorch on the host.

 #### Requirements